 This is a recreation of a post I made on November 29, 2013 on my old blog, and was lost due to my subsequent file mismanagement.
 I found the scan pics I’d taken of Jubal in the various game systems for the article, and I felt it was worth reposting them here.

-Thieves’ World page at WB reference site
+Thieves’ World RPG page at WB reference site

 Thieves World fiction at Amazon